 Softening: Being able to soften INSIDE your pelvis … not necessarily on the outside.
 Your baby doesn’t rub off your skin.
 If you want to labor and have a vaginal birth then your baby has to come down, through and out.

-If you’re going to have a non-laboring c-section, you’re going to spend Time driving to hospital, while waiting, being prepped, during surgery and post operative recovery.
-What you planning to do to fill that Time?
-Why not be engaged doing something?
+If you’re going to have a non-laboring c-section, you’re going to spend time driving to the hospital, while waiting, being prepped, during surgery and post-operative recovery.
+What are you planning to do to fill that time?
+Why not be engaged in doing something?

 Geez, if nothing else you’ll be filling Time … we all have to do that sometimes in Life.
 Go beyond just filling Time to consciously use skills to work alongside your baby’s birth journey!